 Features for everyone:

-Given the number of different websites and the complexity of each one, during the initial installation, the module offers little acceleration.
-This decision was made purposely in order to makes it possible to install the module on a server without causing problems to the sites hosted on it.
+Given the number of different websites, during the initial installation, the module will offer little acceleration.
+This decision was made purposely to install the module on a server without causing problems to the existing sites.

 To optimize the acceleration of your site, we have added a new icon the cPanel control panels called “Website Accelerator“.
 From the website accelerator menu, you have the power to change the behavior of the module in order to have the optimal settings for your site.
 You can also delete (purge) any files that are saved in the module cache.

-The module has a simple mode, allowing you to easily activate the module according to the type of website you have.
-The simple mode allows to use one of the 4 configurations already created by our team or to completely disable the module.
+The module has a simple mode, to easily activate the module according to the type of website you have.
+The simple mode allows use 4 configurations already created by our team or to completely disable the module.

 For webmasters or users who want a more granular configuration, advanced mode is available.
 In this mode the behavior of the module may me customized for each subdomain and addon domains.
 In addition, caching exceptions may be configured based on the “cookies” used or the address of the pages visited.
 The configuration can also be different for three files categories; dynamic files, files for layout (CSS and JS) and static files like images.

-When we were done installing the new website acceleration module, our team took the lead and optimized the settings for many sites hosted in Astral Internet servers so that many of you can benefit of a significant acceleration of its website load time.
-If you believe that your site could be further optimized and would like the assistance of our experts, simply contact us and we will be pleased to assist you.
+After installing the module, we took the lead and optimized the settings for many sites hosted in Astral Internet servers.
+Because this way, you can benefit of a significant acceleration of its website load time.
+But you believe that your site could be further optimized and would like the assistance of our experts.
+Then Simply contact us and we will be pleased to assist you.

-Since this is a new technology that is newly installed in our servers, all the comments and suggestions concerning the module will be welcome and we will help us offer you an even faster website loading time!
+This is a new technology that is newly installed in our servers.
+Therefore, all the comments and suggestions concerning the module will be welcome.
+Your comments will help us offer you an even faster website loading time!